-In order for the car pool line to run smooth and efficient, parents should not get out of their car in the car pool line.
-For Pre-K and/or primary grade students, if needed, safety patrol will assist in getting your child out of the car.
+In order for the carpool line to run smoothly and efficiently, parents should not get out of their car in the carpool line.
+For PreK and/or primary grade students, if needed, school staff will assist in getting your child out of the car.

 Cars transporting a mix of students in grades Pre-K through 8 will drop students at the main door.
-These cars should pull around between the Knights of Columbus trailer and the Hispanic Center.
+These cars should pull around between the modular classroom and the Hispanic Center.